esrud/GONE/README.md

 30/07/2022   A tutorial for GONE has been added.

 20/07/2025   A modification has been made to the programme LD_SNP_REAL3 to increase precision in the d^2 values from chromosomes.

+12/05/2026   Further modifications to increase precision in the d^2 values from chromosomes.